CodenameCrew/codename-website/wiki/modding/weeks/index.md

 ## <h2 id="week-sorting" sidebar="Organizing Weeks">weeks.txt</h2>

-There's an optional text file you can use to sort the weeks.
+There exists an optional text file you can use to sort the weeks.
 It goes under ``./data/weeks/``.
 <br>All you gotta do to order the weeks is just type their file names in the order you'd like:
 ```
 week4